betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 Frankly I doubt it makes any difference..
 I do like the idea of only adding filtering where it is necessary; in this case, just putting the notch on D. Sure there will be slightly more phase delay between P and D, but D is already phase delayed because of the D lowpass filter, and the extra phase delay from a 300/200 notch filter on D alone may have no adverse effect.
 If you had time to try both and compare logs, that would be great.
 If possible make your flight testing 'blind', ie get someone else to make the change in the firmware so you don't know which you are flying.
 Be surprised if it makes the slightest difference.
-If you had to enable the notch filter lower down, eg centre 145 cut 90, for example, it might matter a lot.
+If you had to enable the notch filter lower down, eg center 145 cut 90, for example, it might matter a lot.
 But high up probably either way is fine, gyro should end up slightly smoother and fly just as well.

 #### Testimonials